hane-hub/billiards/README.md

+🎱 Poker Pool — Multiplayer Card-Based Billiards Game

+Poker Pool is a fun, lightweight, multiplayer web app inspired by the billiards-style card games I used to play back in Yangon.
+Each player receives 7 cards, and the goal is to score all 7 before anyone else—just like pocketing balls in pool, but using poker cards.

+Since using real cards in public isn’t allowed in Thailand, I built this digital version to play with friends anytime, anywhere.
+No gambling.
+No money.
+Just a simple, realtime card game for entertainment.

+🚀 Tech Stack

+Firebase Auth – Google Login

+Firestore – Realtime game rooms + card sync

+React + Vite – Frontend UI

+Vercel – Deployment

+🎯 Features

+Create or join a game room

+Draw 7 cards automatically

+Realtime card updates for all players

+Only room host can reshuffle cards

+Share room code with friends

+Works on mobile & desktop

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.